-VERIFICATION vs VALIDATION are hugely confused and debated terms in the software testing world.
+VERIFICATION vs VALIDATION is hugely confused and debated in the software industry.
 You will encounter (or have encountered) all kinds of usage and interpretations of these terms, and it is our humble attempt here to distinguish between them as clearly as possible.